 Step 1, Step 2 CK, and Step 3

 The test session ends when you have started and exited all blocks or the total test time expires.
 You will receive a notice during checkout that you have appeared for the test.
 If your test is scheduled for multiple days, be sure to bring a copy of your permit with you each day or you may not be permitted to test.

 After you start taking an examination, you cannot cancel or reschedule that examination.
 If you experience a computer issue during the test, notify test center staff immediately.
 The testing software is designed to restart the test at the point that it was interrupted.

-However, in the rare event that a technical problem occurs that does not permit you to complete your examination, please send a written description of the incident to Test Administration Services (see page 27 for contact information) at the NBME.
+In the rare event that a technical problem occurs that does not permit you to complete your examination, please send a written description of the incident to Test Administration Services at the NBME.
 Test Administration Services must receive your notice within 10 days of your testing date or it may not be possible to investigate your concerns.
 Your correspondence should include your name, your USMLE ID number, the examination name (Step 1, 2 CK, 2 CS, or 3), date of administration, and a detailed description of the difficulty experienced.
 Please allow at least 15 business days for your report to be investigated and evaluated.
 You will receive written notification of the investigation results.